Short Short Story Film Festival

-The first, the Heartstrings Program, includes stories of a emotional nature - from bittersweet romances to inspiring documentaries to tales of love and loss.
+The first, the Heartstrings Program, includes stories of a emotional nature - either poignant or charming.

-The second program, the Headtrip Program, presents forays into the bizarre - visits to strange worlds, offbeat satires, and unhinged animations.
+The second program, the Headtrip Program, presents forays into bizarre or unsettling territory.

 Each program has between 15 and 20 films, with a typical running time of around 80 minutes.
-It is hard to narrow it down to this number from our many fine submissions, but we have found this is plenty of material to present to the audience without overwhelming them.
+It is hard to narrow it down to this number from hundreds of fine submissions, but we have found this is plenty of material to present to the audience without overwhelming them.

 (+) Where and when does the festival take place?

 The festival screens in select cities and towns in the northeastern United States.
 The festival typically screens at one or two locations per year, on weekends in November.